iskoldt-X/savebot/README.md

 <img src="https://img.shields.io/github/license/iskoldt-X/savebot.svg"/> <img src="https://img.shields.io/docker/pulls/iskoldt/savebot.svg"/>

+## Features

+* Supported platforms: `amd64`, `arm64`.
+* Save text messages into txt files with message id and the time as label.
+* Save Photos and Videos into corresponding folders, and the caption into txt files.
+* Nailed files larger than 20MB by using [MTProto API](https://docs.pyrogram.org/topics/mtproto-vs-botapi#advantages-of-the-mtproto-api).

 ## Requirements

 We need at least a telegram Bot and a Python3 environment to run this project.